Alaska Cruise

 • Fisherman's Wharf: floating homes and sea lions, easy 30-min stopFree

-• Whale watching: evening tours often spot orcas~$100–130/person
+• Whale watching: evening tours often spot orcas~$100 to $130/person

 • Butchart Gardens: beautiful evening lighting, though timing is tight~$40/person